simjega/nupic.tools/README.md

 nupic-tools
 =============

-Server for tooling around a development process that ensures the `master` branch is always green, without the needs for a development branch.
-This is being used to support the development process of the [NuPIC](http://github.com/numenta/nupic) project, but it is ALMOST generalized enough to be used for any project (the `contributor` code is not generic, but can be easily removed).
+Server for tooling around a development process that ensures the `master` branch is always green, without the need for a development branch.
+This is being used to support the [development process](https://github.com/numenta/nupic/wiki/Developer-Workflow) of the [NuPIC](http://github.com/numenta/nupic) project, but it is ALMOST generalized enough to be used for any project (the `contributor` code is not generic, but can be easily removed).

 This server registers a web hook URL with github when it starts up (if it doesn't already exist) and gets notified on pull requests and status changes on the repository specified in the [configuration](#configuration).
 When pull requests or SHA status updates are received, it runs validators against the SHAs.

-> TODO: Update the documentation for the NuPIC development process that includes the services provided in this server, and update this documentation to link to the new flow.

 ## Installation

 First, install nodejs and npm.

-Then, install this npm module and its dependencies:
+Checkout this codebase and change into the `nupic.tools` directory.
+Then, run the following `npm` command to install all the dependencies necessary to run this server.

     npm install .